CalebPecka/bioiSeniorProject/README.md

 bash Anaconda3-2021.11-Linux-x86_64.sh
 ```

-Close and re-open terminal
+Close and re-open your terminal.

-Test installation of conda
+Test your installation of conda.

 ```
 conda env list
 ```